 Foster Care Pay

-Foster parents and potential foster carers sometimes say they feel uncomfortable and awkward asking about foster care pay and money.
+Foster carers and potential foster carers sometimes say they feel uncomfortable and awkward asking about foster carer pay.

 Here at Foster for Staffordshire, we would like to reassure you that it’s fine to ask about foster care pay and allowances, as it’s an important part of the fostering process.